Matt Bai: Movies and television

 Bai co-wrote the screenplay for The Front Runner, the cinematic version of All the Truth Is Out, along with the screenwriter Jay Carson and the film's director Jason Reitman.
 Starring Hugh Jackman, Vera Farmiga and J. K. Simmons, The Front Runner completed filming in Georgia in November 2017 and was released in November 2018.
-Another screenplay written by Bai and Carson, which tells the story of a massive class action suit against Chevron in Ecuador, was honored on the Hollywood Black List in 2016.
-Bai has also written for television, and in 2014 he played himself in two episodes of the hit Netflix series House of Cards, as part of a season-long storyline involving a magazine story he was writing in the show.
+Another screenplay written by Bai and Carson, which tells the story of a massive class action suit against Chevron in Ecuador, was listed in the Hollywood Black List survey in 2016.
+Bai has also written for television, and in 2014, he played himself in two episodes of the Netflix series House of Cards, as part of a season-long storyline involving a magazine story he was writing in the show.